Is Your Family At Risk of Identity Theft?

 How Bad is Family Identity Theft?
 Is My Family at Risk?

 Family identity theft — also known as familial or “familiar” identity theft — occurs when someone steals a family member’s personally identifiable information (PII) and uses it for personal gain.
-The culprit could be a stranger or even another family member.
+The culprit could be a cybercriminal, scammer, or even another family member.

 Families are at higher risk of identity theft due to a number of reasons.